-Recommendation: To ensure that the Commcell Console and Command Center points to the correct CommServe, use a floating name.
-Even if the CommServe is not installed with a floating name, you can create a virtual DNS record and point to the IP address associated with the active CommServe.
+Recommended: To seamlessly access the Commcell Console and/or Command Center after the failover, use a floating name for the CommServe.
+Even if the CommServe is not installed with a floating name, you can create a virtual DNS record and point to the IP address associated with the currently active CommServe.
 For other alternatives, see Third-Party Port Mappings (TPPM or Network Proxy).

 - If you have failed over to a CommServe host located in a Cloud, or behind a firewall where port 8401 (GxEvMgrS port) is not reachable, make sure to enable the Connect through firewall option, click the Configure button, and then specify the proxy computer details in the Proxy hostname or IP address and Proxy port number boxes.
 Ideally this proxy computer must be a standalone computer which is accessible to both the CommServe host and the clients.

 - You will notice the following in the CommCell Console: